 It may be possible to arrange a program for students who intend to teach a language other than those listed here which is offered in the school system.
+Interested students should consult the Second Languages Advisor.

-Second Languages: Other (★18) [Education]
+Social Studies $(\pm 18)$ [Education]